TheMeteoRain/quality-of-exile/README.md

 To change keybinds, press F10 (default) to open the hotkey configuration window.
 You can customize this keybind to your preference.
 Note that all the keybinds must be pressed in-game, as this script doesn't recognize keys pressed outside of the game.

-Here is a small gif to show how to reposition toggle overlay
+How to reposition toggle overlay:
 ![setting toggle overlay](assets/overlay.gif)

 ## Hotkeys